shaharzep/decisions-knowledge-graph-data/prompts-txts/AI Agent 2C.md

 **Agent 2C does NOT:**
 - Change basic provision data (that's Agent 2A)
-- Add metadata identifiers (that's Agent 2B)
+- Add metadata identifiers (Agent 2B does this separately in extractedReferences)

 ---